palaa159/Docs/tutorials/02-Upload_Code_to_OpenBCI_Board.md

 * OpenBCI_32_SD
 	* The mpide code for OpenBCI 32bit Board

-Before you can upload code correctly to the PIC32 with mpide, you need to make a change to a file inside the mpide application. **The 32bit code won't work unless you do this!** This can be scary if you've never altered application files before, but don't worry.
-If you really screw things up, you can just download a clean copy of the mpide again!
-The file we need to change is called Board_Defs.h, and it is located in a specific place for different operating systems:
+Before you can upload code correctly to the PIC32 with mpide, you need to add a file to the mpide application folder so that you can select the OpenBCI 32 board.
+In the files you downloaded from our github there is a folder called mpide_Variant There you will find the folder OpenBCI.
+Move the entire folder called OpenBCI into the variants folder inside the mpide application.
+Here's where you can find it on different operating systems:

 * The file is located here on a MAC
-	* mpide.app/Contents/Resources/Java/hardware/pic32/variants/DP32/Board_Defs.h
+	* mpide.app/Contents/Resources/Java/hardware/pic32/variants
-* It's similar on Windows
+* It's similar on a Windows
-	* C/Program Files (86)/mpide/hardware/pic32/variants/DP32/Board_Defs.h
+	* C/Program Files (86)/mpide/hardware/pic32/variants
-* On Linux, find the app where you put it and go to
+* On a Linux, find the app where you put it and go to
-	* mpide/hardware/pic32/variants/DP32/Board_Defs.h
+	* mpide/hardware/pic32/variants

-The edit we need to make is to the DSPI0 pin definitions for MISO and MOSI (about line 350 or so).
-Change the DSPI0 MISO pin to 5, and the DSPI0 MOSI pin to 10.
-Then save the modified file Board_Defs.h.
-Now you're ready to start the mpide app, and upload code to the OpenBCI 32bit Board!

-	#define _DSPI0_MISO_IN	  PPS_IN_SDI1
-	#define _DSPI0_MISO_PIN   5 	  // [Changed for OpenBCI was 10] RA1  SDI1 SDI1R = RPA1 = 0
-	#define _DSPI0_MOSI_OUT   PPS_OUT_SDO1
-	#define _DSPI0_MOSI_PIN   10  // [Changed for OpenBCI was 18] RA4  SDO1 RPA4R = SDO1 = 3

 ![ArduinoIDE](../assets/images/mpide.png)

 Move the file OpenBCI_32bit_SD.pde into your Documents/mpide folder, and start up the mpide. you should then see the sketch in your Sketch folder.

 ![selectBoardDP32](../assets/images/BoardSelect32.png)

-Select chipKIT DP32 from the Board drop-down menu.
+Select OpenBCI 32 from the Board drop-down menu.

 ![selectSerialPort](../assets/images/SerialPortSelect32.png)